BVLOS flight operations

 As the name suggests, BVLOS involves drones continuing their operations out of sight of a human observer.
 While defense forces around the world have a long history of flying BVLOS missions, frameworks that enable flights in civilian airspace are only just beginning to emerge.

 Successful adoption of BVLOS operations will bring the efficiency and cost-effectiveness of commercial and industrial drone flights to another level, as the aircraft will be permitted to fly longer without having to return to base or be handed over to another operator, and achieve more in a single flight.
-BVLOS will also be crucial for a variety of drone-based public services, including law enforcement, medical delivery, and search and rescue.
+BVLOS will also be crucial for a variety of drone-based public services, including law enforcement, medical delivery, and UAV missions for search and rescue.

 The increased proliferation of BVLOS flights is also likely to drive the development of new advanced unmanned aerial systems that can take advantage of the new regulations, which in turn will then push the boundaries of what is possible with BVLOS – a kind of “arms race” that will benefit the entire industry.

-From visual line of sight to beyond
+From the visual line of sight to beyond

 Unlike military usage of UAVs, which dates back decades, commercial and industrial use of drones is a relatively recent phenomenon.
 In the United States, the Federal Aviation Administration authorized the first commercial drone flight over water in 2013, paving the way for the first land-based flight permit the following year.

-Almost all drone flights in civilian airspace are currently conducted within visual line of sight (VLOS), and in most jurisdictions around the world this includes all amateur flights.
-For commercial UAV operators, permits may also be given for EVLOS (extended visual line of sight) missions, which allow the drone to fly beyond the VLOS range of the pilot as long as additional human observers are present to cover the extra distance.
+Almost all drone flights in civilian airspace are currently conducted within visual line of sight (VLOS), and in most jurisdictions around the world, this includes all amateur flights.
+For commercial UAV operations, permits may also be given for EVLOS (extended visual line of sight) missions, which allow the drone to fly beyond the VLOS range of the pilot as long as additional human observers are present to cover the extra distance.

 Commercial drone flights could theoretically be covered by a successive chain of human observers that ensure the entire airspace surrounding the drone’s flight path is safe at all times, and flights have also been made using ground-based radars to perform the same function.
 For operations that cover the vast distances required for applications such as large-scale infrastructure applications, both the costs and the logistics involved quickly make this an impractical solution.

 Some BVLOS drones have used FPV (first-person view) technology that transmits a live camera feed of the surrounding area back to the operator.
-However, this setup provides subpar depth perception and peripheral vision, and the industry is moving towards detect-and-avoid solutions such as Iris Automation’s Casia, which also offer the advantage of potential full automation of the drone flight.
+However, this setup provides subpar depth perception and peripheral vision, and the industry is moving towards detect-and-avoid solutions such as Iris Automation’s Casia, which also offers the advantage of potential full automation of the drone flight.

 The challenges – paperwork and practical